In this article, you will learn

 -

-The Variable Data tab in the Workflow provides access to the creation and management of VDP orders for the selected Article and Print Item.
+The tab Variable Data in the Workflow provides access to the creation and management of VDP (Variable Data Printing) jobs for the selected Article or Print Item.

 4.1.
 Before Creating a VDP Job

-To create a VDP Job, the user must first select the Print Item and then jump to the Variable Data tab.
-Only after starting the VDP Editor and adding at least one variable element, the Print Item will be marked as a Print Item with variable content.
-This is done in the user interface by attaching a green tag with the label Variable Data.
+To create a VDP job, the user must first select the Print Item and then navigate to the tab Variable Data.
+Only after starting the VDP Editor and either adding at least one variable element or uploading a CSV file will the Print Item be marked as containing variable content.
+This is visually indicated in the user interface by the appearance of the icon Variable Data on the Print Item.

-If the Variable Data tab is displayed as shown in the figure below, the selected Print Item is not yet a Print Item with variable content.
+If the tab Variable Data appears as shown in the figure below, the selected Print Item has not yet be defined as containing variable content.

 4.2.
 After Saving a VDP Job

-Figure 14: The Variable Data tab at the end of VDP job build
+Figure 14: The tab Variable Data at the end of the VDP job creation process

-- VDP Editor [27] – Open the VDP Editor for the selected Print Item to change the layout or structure of the VDP job.
+- VDP Editor [27] – opens the VDP Editor for the selected Print Item to modify the layout or structure of the VDP job.

-- Delete VDP Settings [28] – Removes the description for the layout and structure of the variable elements for the selected Print Item.
-After removing the settings, the Print Item is no longer a variable job!
+- Delete VDP Settings [28] – removes the layout and structure definitions of the variable elements for the selected Print Item.
+Once the specification is deleted, the Print Item is no longer considered a variable data job!

-- Delete CSV File [31] – Irrevocably deletes the CSV file for this VDP job.
-Note that this may invalidate VDP elements and cause output errors.
+- Delete CSV File [31] – permanently deletes the CSV file associated with this VDP job.
+Please note that this may invalidate existing VDP elements and lead to errors during output.

-- Errors and Warnings [32] – Display of errors found in the layout and structure of the VDP Job.
+- Errors and Warnings [32] – displays errors detected in the layout or structure of the VDP job.
 Errors such as overlapping VDP elements, VDP elements extending beyond the ImageBox, images that cannot be loaded, etc. are displayed here.

-- Download [33] – Downloads the current CSV file.
+- Download [33] – downloads the currently loaded CSV file.

-- Preview with toolbar [24] – The preview file is displayed including variable elements.
-The user can use the live preview, as the VDP Editor, and zoom in and out of the Print Item.
-It is also possible to display a specific record by entering a page number in the pagination [29].
+- Preview with Toolbar [24] – displays the preview file including all variable elements.
+The user can navigate the live preview as in the VDP Editor, zoom in and out of the Print Item, and view dataset by entering a page number in the field Pagination [29].

-- File Name [25] – Display the file name of the currently loaded CSV file.
+- File Name [25] – displays the file name of the currently loaded CSV file.

-- Content of CSV file [26] - Display of the content of the CSV file.
+- Content of CSV file [26] – displays the content of the CSV file.

 5. Import and Export VDP Settings

-Recurring VDP jobs can be challenging in some cases.
-The following scenarios may be encountered:
+Recurring VDP jobs can pose certain challenges in practice.
+The following scenarios may arise:

-- New CSV file: When only one new CSV file with the same structure is used for an existing Print Item, you can quickly replace the CSV file in a VDP job.
+- New CSV file: If only one new CSV file with the same structure needs to be used for an existing Print Item, you can simply replace the CSV file in the VDP job.

-- New Print Item: However, should you create a VDP job with a Print Item variation, the same layout of the variable elements on the Print Item must be rebuilt.
-Alternatively, it is possible to duplicate an already produced VDP job and to replace the new Print Item.
-This process is prone to error and requires a 100% check before the series goes into production.
+- New Print Item: If you need to create a VDP job based on a variation of an existing Print Item, you would have to manually recreate the same layout for the variable elements or duplicate an existing VDP job and then replace the Print Item.
+This process is highly error-prone and requires a 100% validation before the series goes into production.

-- Deleted VDP Job: An obsolete VDP job needs to be reproduced.
-However, the VDP job has been deleted from the Workflow.
-The entire VDP job must be recreated.
+- Deleted VDP Job: An older VDP job must be reproduced, but the VDP job was previously deleted from the Workflow.
+In this case, the entire VDP job must be rebuilt from scratch.

-- VDP Job on another Workflow: An old VDP job is still available on your backup computer.
-You would like to produce it on your production machine.
-The entire VDP job has to be recreated.
+- Transfer VDP Job on another Workflow: An older VDP job is still available on your backup computer, and you want to reproduce it on your production system.
+Again, the full VDP job would need to be recreated manually.

-For all these scenarios, the Workflow offers the option of exporting [34] and re-importing [35] the VDP settings these include the positions of the VDP elements, the used CSV file, and the assignment of the VDP elements to the CSV file.
+For all these scenarios, the Workflow provides the option to Export VDP Settings [35] and Import VDP Settings [34].
+These VDP Settings include the positioning of VDP elements, the associated CSV file, and the mapping between VDP elements and CSV data.

 5.1.
 Export VDP Settings

-- Open an Article or a Print Item including Variable Data and CSV file.
+- Open an Article or Print Item that includes variable data and a CSV file.

-- Enter the Name that should be used in the Export VDP Settings dialog and complete the operation by clicking Save.
+- Enter the desired Name for the export file in the dialog Export VDP Settings and complete the process by clicking Save.

-- The exported file is saved in the selected target directory with the specified name and the suffix
+- The exported file will be saved in the selected target directory under the specified name with the extension

 .wvdp